 14 fieldguides were compiled for the various pre, mid and post-congress field trips.
 You can purchase them individually on our website (here) or you can purchase the 14 at a special package deal of €80 by clicking the link below.

 IQUA fieldguide publications

 The Irish Quaternary Association has been organising annual field meetings since the late 1970s.
 These 2-3 days event focus on a specific region and allow for research discussion in situ while presenting the current research to a wider audience.
-They are always accompanied by the publication of a fieldguide of which printed copies can be purchased at the IQUA stand in the Convention Centre or on our website (here) where you’ll also find digital copies of such for sale.
+They are always accompanied by the publication of a fieldguide of which printed copies can be purchased at the stand at the various IQUA events throughout the year or on our website (here) where you’ll also find digital copies of such for sale.

 Quaternary sites of Ireland